Creepy Mistakes You Might Be Making

 • I’ve been putting together a list of mistakes NOT to make when dating.

-• Together, we’ll explore the first element in that list of errors.
+• Together, we’ll explore the first item in that list of huge errors.

 By trying to "rizz up" a girl, you are opening yourself up to the possibility of rejection and emotional harm.
 You don't always know whether a girl - particularly a stranger - will find you appealing, and it will probably hurt your feelings if she doesn't.

-I regret to inform you that this is basically "part of the deal" for guys - especially if your social awareness isn't great.
+I regret to inform you that this is basically "part of the deal" for guys - especially if your social awareness skills aren’t that great.

 You won't always know if that cute stranger is into you before you try to rizz her up.
-Putting yourself out there to be judged is part of being a guy, but so is being brave enough to try regardless.
+Putting yourself out there to be judged is a scary part of being a man, but so is being brave enough to try regardless.

 But bravery & the stomach for rejection isn't enough to make this a worthy chance to take, because your reputation and your social network are at risk as well!